-In order to be entitled to the benefits provided by Act No. 132, the taxpayer must inform in Column (F) the long-term capital gains and losses of qualified property realized between September 1, 2010 and June 30, 2011.
-The gains will be kept for informative purposes only, therefore, they should not be included in Column (G).
-On the other hand, the losses determined in Column (F) must also be included in Column (G).
+In order to be entitled to the benefits provided by Act 132 and Act 216, the taxpayer must inform in Column (F) the long-term capital gains and losses of qualified property or new construction property, as applicable.
+The total exempt gains will be declared for informative purposes only, therefore, they should not be included in Column (G).
+For gains that are only 50% exempt, you should include on Column (G) the 50% of Column (F). and the On the other hand, the losses determined in Column (F) must also be included in Column (G).
 This way, they may be applied against other gains, if any, or carried over to future years.